 All residents receive 15 days of vacation time during their PGY-1 through PGY-5 years.
 These days do not include the Holiday Block (see above), which typically is an additional 4-5 days free from clinical duties.
 All vacation time are cleared with the chief resident on the service.

 High School Sports Coverage

 Each resident is assigned a high school beginning in their PGY-2 year, and acts as the team physician for the football team, covering Friday night games through the season (including playoffs).
 The resident will typically work with the same high school through their residency career at Cleveland Clinic.
-All high schools have a co-assigned staff physician and athletic trainer, with about 70% to 80% of the staff physicians attending games regularly.
-In addition the varsity football, residents have additional opportunity (though optional) to cover further sports, such as wrestling tournaments, hockey games/tournaments, and lacrosse tournaments.
+All high schools have a co-assigned staff physician and athletic trainer, with many of the staff physicians attending games regularly.
+In addition to varsity football, residents have additional opportunity (though optional) to cover further sports, such as wrestling tournaments, hockey games/tournaments, and lacrosse tournaments.

 On Call Meals

-All Cleveland Clinic residents are granted free membership to the Walker Fitness Center, located across the street from the main outpatient clinic building on Cleveland Clinic's main campus.
-This facility, recently renovated in 2009, is comprised of a state of the art free weight facility, aerobic exercise rooms, meter pool, basketball courts, indoor track, and multiple class offerings.
-Alternatively, some residents choose to pay for membership at facilities closer to their homes, including Bally's, Lifetime Fitness, or Urban Active.
-Cleveland Clinic does have a health initiative program to aid with partial reimbursement for these monthly membership fees.
+All residents are granted free membership to the Walker Fitness Center, located across the street from the main outpatient clinic building.
+This facility has a state of the art free weight facility, aerobic exercise room, pool, basketball courts, indoor track, and multiple class offerings.

 Should you have any other questions regarding the application or interview process, please do not hesitate to contact the Orthopaedic Education Office and the education coordinator, Chris Orlinski at 216.445.7570.